reviewpad/reviewpad/README.md

 #### Required Environment Variables

-- `GITHUB_INTEGRATION_TEST_TOKEN` : GitHub access token used to setup tests and run reviewpad
+- `GITHUB_INTEGRATION_TEST_TOKEN` : GitHub access token used to setup tests and run Reviewpad
 - `GITHUB_INTEGRATION_TEST_REPO_OWNER` : The owner of the repository used to run integration tests on
 - `GITHUB_INTEGRATION_TEST_REPO_NAME` : The name of the repository used to run integration tests on

-After setting those variables, you can run the integration tests with:
+After setting these variables, you can run the integration tests with:

 ```
 task integration-test